raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step10.md

 Begin by experimenting with different distance thresholds and sleep values to see how that affects the performance of the robot.

-For example, the distance threshold of 0.2 metres used in the previous program may need to be increased slightly if your robot does not start to turn out the way of an obstable in time.
+For example, the distance threshold of 0.2 metres used in the previous program may need to be increased slightly if your robot does not start to turn out the way of an obstacle in time.

 Also, you can change the sleep value of 0.5 seconds so that the robot continues turning for more or less time once the threshold value has been met.

 ### Changing the robot's behaviour

 Currently, the robot turns left for a set amount of time whenever an object is detected as being too close.
-This predicitable behaviour has the potential to cause issues.
+This predictable behaviour has the potential to cause issues.

 One problem is that the robot might get stuck in an obstacle avoidance loop when turning by a fixed amount each time.
 This is a situation where the robot keeps detecting the same obstacles over and over again, seemingly with no way to escape!